STREAMED On-Demand Delivery +

-This intermediate workshop is attended via one-on-one CONSULTATIONS so the course material can be focused on your specific interests and aims, and any follow up questions are subsequently answered in our free weekly TUTORIALS.
-The cost per Workshop Consultation is AUS $330 including all fees and charges.
+This intermediate workshop includes one-on-one sessions so the course material can be focused on your specific interests and objectives, and any follow up questions can be subsequently answered in our weekly Zoom tutorials.
+The cost is AUD $350 including all fees and charges.

 This intermediate workshop is dedicated to thoughtful and insightful photographic practice.
 Being a creative photographer is much more than saying ‘yes or no’ to presets, filters, recipes and clichés.
 Creative photography is about knowing what is possible and then playing with that knowledge.
 In this workshop we borrow from four genres of photography: The Natural World (Landscape/Natural History), Inhabited Places (Events/Travel), the Built-Environment (Architecture), and Ourselves (Portraiture).
 Each genre is categorised in terms of Historical Perspectives, Theoretical Foundations, Production Skills, and Presentation Strategies.
 The aim is to incorporate and refine aspects of these different approaches into your own photographic practice, and thereby significantly enhance your creative outcomes.

-The workshop is presented via individual consultations and supported by extensive resources – notes, videos, test files, actions, macros, LUTs, profiles etc. – covering the following topics and accessed without restriction via the Workshop’s Resource Website.
+The workshop is presented via one-on-one recorded sessions, weekly Zoom tutorials, and streamed on-demand resources – Notes, Essays, Videos – covering the following topics in a fully searchable database and accessed without restriction via the Workshop’s Resource Website.

 Methodology